Medically Reviewed by Dr P. E. Pancoast, MD

 This boosts the stimulant effects on the body, leading to:

-The rise of cocaine and cocaethylene increases heart and liver toxicity.
-The most significant danger of using both cocaine and alcohol is sudden heart-related problems, such as a heart attack or a change in heart rhythms.
+The presence of cocaine and cocaethylene increases heart and liver toxicity.
+The most significant danger of using cocaine and alcohol is sudden heart-related problems, such as a heart attack or a change in heart rhythms.

-The risk level may be higher if someone already has heart-related health issues.
+The danger to the cardiovascular system may be higher if someone already has heart-related health issues.

-Alcohol and cocaine use during pregnancy will have dangerous effects on both mother and fetus.
+Alcohol and cocaine use during pregnancy will harm both mother and fetus.

 Combining alcohol and cocaine during pregnancy can cause:6